The ultimate 10-Point checklist for buying a digital picture frame

 This point is closely related to the overall design and appearance of your digital picture frame.
 Having a cable protruding from your casing doesn’t look great.

-This issue was recognized and is being addressed by the manufacturers.
-Most often, they will sell flat cables in grey or white that you can paint over, so check if they are available for your frame model.
+The manufacturers recognized this issue and are addressing it.
+Most often, they sell flat cables in grey or white that you can paint over, so check if they are available for your frame model.

 I have described a few other options in my article “5 essential tips I learned from building digital picture frames” if you want to go further.